No Bake Oreo Truffles

 Next, dipping techniques.
 This is the messy but fun part.
 Here are a few ways to do this:

 - Sit ball on a fork and submerse it into the melted chocolate.
 You might need a spoon to assist in covering it completely in chocolate.
 Then place the chocolate-coated balls back onto the wax paper using the fork.

 - Prick ball with toothpick, then dip into chocolate.
-Use this technique only if the balls are refrigerated, cold and firm; it will fall apart if it is not.
+Use this technique only if the balls are still cold and firm; it will fall apart if it is not.
 You will probably also need a spoon to completely cover the ball with chocolate (especially if your bowl isn’t deep enough).
 Place the ball on the wax paper and gentle wiggle the toothpick to remove it from the ball.